siefkenj/IBLODEs/book/typst/modules/module1-practice-problems.typ

       + Make an assumption (M1) that will lead to a linear and/or seperable differential equation.
       - (M1)
       - (D1)
-      Note: A model needs both some applicable mathmatical analysis, and some assumptions.
+      Note: As stated in the module, a model needs all of some assumptions, some definitions of variables, and mathematical analysis of those assumptions.
       /*I didn't follow the directions of question 1 here`.
 I sorta think that it is good to have a question that really focuses on what a model actually is.
 Getting them used to having the assumptions that they make about their models also being part of their Models.
 I have rewritten the question 1 instructions for question 2.*/
     ],
     solution: [